 Hi, I'm Keith Thompson.
 Welcome to my website.

-My main writing project these days is a new book about the UFO phenomeneon, following Angels and Aliens, my first book on the subject some years back.
+My main writing project these days is a new book about the UFO phenomeneon, a sequel to my book Angels and Aliens.

-The title of the new work is, Cosmos Calling: UFOs and the Human Response.
+The working title of the new book is Cosmos Calling: UFOs and the Human Response.
 Here's an overview: